 In building the model, no one dimension of corporate performance (or any of the 34 indicators) was judged to be more important than any other.
 That said, because the scoring system is compensatory, a company with average or low scores in one dimension (such as Employee Engagement and Development) but exceptionally high scores in another (like Innovation) can end up highly ranked overall.

 In calculating scores, a slightly different weight was computed for each dimension based on the degree to which it was found statistically to contribute to overall corporate effectiveness.
 Those weights were as follows: Customer Satisfaction = 19%; Employee Engagement and Development = 19%; Innovation = 23%; Social Responsibility = 25%; and Financial Strength = 14%.

 Fundamentally, the model rests on the belief that all five dimensions are interrelated and influence each other over time—what social scientists call “reciprocal causation.”

-While it might be possible to untangle those influences with longitudinal data—and the Drucker Institute is actively conducting research to better understand how different parts of the model relate to one another—that is not the immediate goal of this ranking.
+While it might be possible to untangle those influences with longitudinal data—and the Drucker Institute has conducted research to better understand how different parts of the model relate to one another—that is not the immediate goal of this ranking.
 Rather, the main purpose is to provide a “snapshot” of overall corporate effectiveness at a point in time.